soumelis-lab/ICELLNET/README.md

 ---
 ## ICELLNET key features:
-- Contains a *manually curated ligand-receptor interactions database*: curated exclusively from *human* studies, ICELLNET database takes into account the *multiple* subunits of ligand and receptor complexes (more than 1600 interactions)
+- Contains a **manually curated ligand-receptor interactions database**: curated exclusively from **human** studies, ICELLNET database takes into account the **multiple** subunits of ligand and receptor complexes (more than 1600 interactions)
-- *Versatile* tool applicable on a wide range of transcriptomic technologies (microarray, bulk RNAseq, scRNAseq, spatial transcriptomics)
+- **Versatile** tool applicable on a wide range of transcriptomic technologies (microarray, bulk RNAseq, scRNAseq, spatial transcriptomics)
 - Several visualization modes of cell-cell communication analysis results
 ---

 ## New on ICELLNET v2.0.0
 - New structure and extension of ICELLNET database up to 1669 interactions.
-- Possibility to ICELLNET analysis using other databases such as CellPhoneDB as input
+- Possibility to ICELLNET analysis using other databases such as CellPhoneDB as input.
 - Updates of several functions to match the new structure of ICELLNET database.

 Additional details and previous updates can be found [here](https://github.com/soumelis-lab/ICELLNET/blob/master/UPDATES.md).